California Single-Member LLC

 California Single-Member LLC Taxation

-The California Franchise Tax Board states that a single-member LLC will be treated as a disregarded entity, and unless it elects to be taxed as a corporation, it will be considered a sole proprietorship or a division of its owner.
+The California Franchise Tax Board states that a single-member LLC will be treated as a disregarded entity, unless it elects to be taxed as a corporation.

 Every single-member LLC must pay the $800 Franchise Tax fee each year to the Franchise Tax Board.
 In this way, it must pay the same LLC taxes as any other limited liability company.